ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 ## Ordering of Elements

-If your plugin also has the ability to store configuration options in a certain order, then this is also support by Elektra.
-Keys can have the meta Key `order`, which indicates in which order lines should be written back to the configuration file.
-Inversely, when reading from configuration files, plugins should add the `order` meta Key to the respective KDB entries.
+If your plugin also has the ability to store configuration options in a certain order, then this is also supported by Elektra.
+Keys can have the metakey `order`, which indicates in which order lines should be written back to the configuration file.
+Inversely, when reading from configuration files, plugins should add the `order` metakey to the respective KDB entries.

 This behavior can be illustrated via the usage of the `hosts` plugin, which honors this convention: